The Greatest White Paper on Intelligent Speaker (aka Voice Recognition) Ever.

 What is Intelligent Speaker?

-Intelligent Speaker, at its core, is proprietary Microsoft technology to uniquely identify a person’s voice to have accurate speaker attribution in areas such as meeting rooms.
+Intelligent Speaker (now often called speaker recognition), at its core, is proprietary Microsoft technology to uniquely identify a person’s voice to have accurate speaker attribution in places such as meeting rooms.
 Put another way, when multiple people are speaking in a conference room, and the transcription feature in Microsoft Teams is enabled, how can the sentences and words of each in-room attendee be attributed to them as opposed to being generically attributed to the meeting space?

 Here is a sample transcript of a user speaking in a conference room, appropriately named “Epic Conference Room of Awesome”.
 Note the sentences from this snippet of the transcript are not attributed to a human, but rather to the conference room.